Porque Puedo

-Porque Puedo is the debut extended play by American rapper Eladio Carrión.
+Porque Puedo is the debut extended play by American rapper and singer Eladio Carrión.
 It was surprise released on the afternoon of May 1, 2024, through Rimas Entertainment, four months after the release of his fifth studio album Sol María.

 Background and release

 Regarding Sol María, Carrión said in a press release: "With Sol María being a more commercial album, I felt I owed my fans some trap, as more of a commercial album".
 He later began working on new music and eventually "turned into Porque Puedo", which he released with little announcement to coincide with the beginning of the Sol María tour.
 "Heavyweight" was also released as its lead single in the same day.